 (4) Examinations and certification.

 (a) The training provider must administer an open book examination to persons seeking certification.
-A person seeking initial certification in a discipline must complete the initial training and pass the examination for that discipline, except that installers certified by the department before December 31, 2003, are not required to take the examination.
+A person seeking initial certification in a discipline must complete the initial training and pass the examination for that discipline, except that installers certified by DEQ before December 31, 2003, are not required to take the examination.

-(b) Each examination must be approved by the department and include questions that adequately cover the topics in the training course for that discipline.
+(b) Each examination must be approved by DEQ and include questions that adequately cover the topics in the training course for that discipline.
 Applicants must answer 70 percent correctly to pass.

 (c) The training provider must issue a certification to each person who completes the training course and passes the required examination.